Elevating Professionalism in Education

 Defining the concept of dual professionalism and professionalism:

 As mentioned by Prihidayanti et al. (2019.), professionalism is the fundamental aspect of the teaching and training context which means to meet some standard in training and education.
-Professionalism is strongly associated with developing personal and professional skills of teachers and trainers thereby improving their ability to meet professional standards.
+Professionalism is strongly associated with developing personal and professional skills of teachers and trainers thereby improving their ability to meet professional standards, which is a critical component of education dissertation help.
 Teachers and trainers must have huge numbers of professional standards that enable them to maintain effective and transparent interaction with colleagues, students, parents, administrators, community members and staff (Drude et al. 2019).
 Teachers and trainers need to develop several professional behaviours which are important for them to uphold their professional integrity and accountability towards their professions.
 The key behaviour of professionals in training and education are responsibility, professional integrity and accountability, teamwork, respect, knowledge and dressing ethics.

 Teachers and trainers must be responsible towards their colleagues, students and community.
 Teachers need to perform several responsibilities such as interacting with students, and parents, being involved in shared decision making with colleagues, providing transparent information to administrators regarding the educational and training process, conducting modern and appropriate learning and training for students and supporting the educational needs of each student (Zhao and Ko, 2018).
 Teachers and training also show the responsibilities towards the society by motivating people towards receiving the basic education that is important for developing the right decision making and good problem-solving ability.